-Turkish media say police have conducted raids and arrested dozens of people suspected of involvement in nearly three weeks of anti-government protests.
+Turkish police have raided homes and offices across the country, arresting dozens of people in a coordinated operation linked to three weeks of anti-government protests.

 Interior Minister Muammer Guler confirmed Tuesday that 62 people were detained in Istanbul and 23 in the capital, Ankara.
 State broadcaster TRT also said another 13 people were held in Eskisehir, and there were more in other cities.

 Police broke up a silent protest in Istanbul's Taksim Square by hundreds who were mimicking a lone man who stood silently for hours in a passive anti-government protest that has ignited Turkish social media.
 In Ankara, riot police used tear gas and water cannons to disperse hundreds of protesters who had gathered in and around the government quarter of Kizilay.

 U.N.
 High Commissioner for Human Rights Navi Pillay, in her first remarks on the clashes, called for officials and security forces using excessive force to be punished.